Lauren Lane

 Recipe Rating

 Welcome!
 I’m Lauren, a food blogger, recipe developer, culinary influencer and food stylist with 25 years of creative and marketing experience.
 My passion for food goes beyond the kitchen and is about bringing people together with tips on hosting a dinner party with delicious party menus, easy make-ahead recipes, and even a dinner party checklist.
-Weather it's a weeknight family dinner or dinner party menu ideas, I have you covered!
+Whether it's a weeknight family dinner or dinner party menu ideas, I have you covered!

 More about me